cwendorf/CALM/docs/examples/usingContrasts.md

 ## cyl3-2      -4.642857  1.4920048 -3.111825 4.152209e-03
 ```

 The intercept is equivalent to the mean of the first group.
-Remaining parameters represent the difference between each group and the previous group.
+Parameters represent the difference between each group and the previous group.

 #### Example: Difference (Forward) Contrasts

 ```r
 contrasts(mtcars$cyl) = difference.forward(3)